n0nick/dotfiles/README.md

 Oh, this one's for [me](https://github.com/n0nick).
-I'm using these customizations on my work laptop and workstation (A Macbook and a Mac Pro), mostly for Web development, with a side of general code and academic playground.
+I'm using these customizations on my work laptop and workstation (A Macbook and a Linux workstation), mostly for Web development, with a side of general code and academic playground.

 ## Prerequisites